masogit/am-browser-doc/docs/sizing/appendix_a.md

 #### Deployment diagram
 For 2,000 concurrent users, our test environment contains 8 Asset Manager Rest Service servers and 4 Asset Manager Browser servers on four machines (with 2 Asset Manager Rest Service and 1 Asset Manager Browser on each machine), two load balancer machines and one database machine.
+(Central database for Asset Manager Browser is deployed with Oracle database.)

 ![AMB_Benchmark](../img/sizing/AMB_1.1_2000_BM.png)